-It is normal to experience the following side effects with porcelain crowns in:
+It is normal to experience the following side effects with porcelain crowns:

 Numbness: It is because of the local anaesthesia and will take a few hours to go away.

-Tooth Sensitivity: It is because of the trimming of the tooth and can last for a few days, even after the second or third appointment.
+Tooth Sensitivity: It is because of the trimming of the tooth and can last for some time.

 What Could Go Wrong After Having Dental Caps?

 Some things that can go wrong after your smile makeover include:

 Falling off the crown: Although it is very rare, it can happen as the crown becomes loose either due to the cement or poor fit.